demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

 ### Creating Job

-The next step is to implement an abstraction that creates different kids of Quartz [Jobs](https://www.quartz-scheduler.org/api/2.1.7/org/quartz/Job.html) required for our application.
+The next step is to implement an abstraction that creates different kinds of Quartz [Jobs](https://www.quartz-scheduler.org/api/2.1.7/org/quartz/Job.html) required for our application.

 ```bash
 > mkdir src/wheel/infra/cron/job